InfiniteC0re/OpenBarnyard/README.md

 	git submodule update --init --recursive
 	./GenerateProjects-VS2022.bat

-Then compile the generated solution and that's it
+Doing that should be enough to build the whole solution in IDE.

 ## Thirdparty libraries
 - [premake](https://github.com/premake/premake-core)